IMGD47/EvoPresent/Readme.md

 - [X] Official release of our paper and demo！ 🎉
 - [X] Training setup has been made available.
 The aesthetic model weights will be released this week.
 - [ ] Launch of the self-improvement aesthetic agent this week.
 - [ ] Certain benchmark data has been made available; however, due to potential copyright restrictions, the full benchmark will be released at a later time.

+ ## 🔥 Demo

+Check out more at [🎨 project web](https://evopresent.github.io/).

 ## 🚀  EvoPresent Agent Pipeline